code-mentoring/code-mentoring.github.io/index.markdown

 We are open to all experience levels.
 Anybody who wants to improve their skills and help others is welcome to join our [Meetups](meetup.markdown) and collaborate in our [Projects](projects.markdown).

-Everyone has their struggles and difficulties, but together we can get through them and improve our skills along the way.
+Everyone will face struggles and difficulties, but together we can get through them and improve ourselves to overcome any challenges.